markstock/idealplace/README.md

 ## Options

+All options can be preceded by either a "+" or a "-" and they will all be weighted similarly.
+To apply different weights to the different criteria, either preceed each argument with "-" for less weight or "+" for more weight, and use more of each character to halve or double the weight.

 	-boston				Set the preferences to Boston, USA
 	-tf januarylow januaryhigh julylow julyhigh		(all in F) -tc januarylow januaryhigh julylow julyhigh		(all in C)